Jack Feldstein: Current work

 As part of the Dream Up Festival August 2013 at the downtown Theater for the New City, Feldstein's monologue about a young woman on a bender, "The Bender" is part of the Grand Guignol Danse Macabre series of plays.
 In October 2013, "The Bender" was also performed around New York City including at the Bronx Museum of the Arts.

 A production of Jack's play with songs by Melanie Safka, "Three Months with Pook," was mounted at Dixon Place in Lower Manhattan in July 2014.
 "Three Months with Pook" was again invited to be performed at Dixon Place in February 2015.
 "Three Months with Pook" was a winner in the TRU, (Theater Producers Organization based in New York) play competition in summer 2019.
 The play with songs, based on his neon animation of the same name, deals with issues of sexual fluidity and abuse in a humorous way.

 Feldstein was a member of Workshop Theater Company at 312 West 36th Street in Manhattan and developed some of his scripts and musicals there.

 In Fall 2018, Jack Feldstein began a residency at Sitting Shotgun Theatre in Williamsburg, Brooklyn where with Annemarie Hagenaars he developed his next project Carnival of Souls: Neon Animation plus Live Theatre which launched at Dixon Place in NYC on 12 October 2018.
 With this project, Feldstein combined his two loves, neon animation and live theater.
 In 2019, this work was selected to be mounted at the New York Fringe Festival in the Chain Theatre, midtown Manhattan.

 In November 2019, Feldstein's play The Sparkling City of Omar Mazen was selected by the Blank Theatre Company in Los Angeles, for their Living Room Series.

-"The Guru of Ozone Park," Feldstein's play about a New York couple facing the challenges that occur after the husband suffers a spinal cord injury that renders him wheelchair-bound was selected for Healing Voices at Kean University, Premiere Stages Theatre, New Jersey in February 2021.
+"The Guru of Ozone Park," Feldstein's play about a New York couple facing the challenges that occur after the husband suffers a spinal cord injury that renders him unable to walk, was selected for Healing Voices at Kean University, Premiere Stages Theatre, New Jersey in February 2021.

 Feldstein has written the book and lyrics for the world's first theremin musical "Falling in Love with Dellamort" working with Dorit Chrysler, founder of the NY Theremin Society and composer Paul Doust.
 "Falling in Love with Mr Dellamort" had its World Premiere on 6 December 2017 at The Slipper Room in NYC.
 "Falling in Love with Mr. Dellamort" the audio musical was released July 23, 2021.
 This radio adaptation was written by Feldstein.
 Broadway performers James Monroe Iglehart, Courtney Reed, Lena Hall, Jackie Hoffman, Telly Leung, Gavin Lee were cast.
 The soundtrack was released by Broadway Records.
 In August 2025, Falling in Love with Mr Dellamort was mounted at the Edinburgh Fringe Festival.
 The Scotsman newspaper called it an Edinburgh Fringe cult hit.